Which of the following statements correctly describes epithelial ... | Channels for Pearson+

 1

-Understand the primary function of epithelial tissue: Epithelial tissue is specialized for covering body surfaces, lining internal cavities, and forming protective barriers.
-It is not primarily involved in contraction and movement, which is a function of muscle tissue.
+Step 1: Understand the definition of epithelial tissue.
+Epithelial tissue is a type of tissue that covers body surfaces, lines body cavities, and forms glands.
+It serves as a protective barrier and is involved in absorption, secretion, and sensation.

-Examine the structural characteristics of epithelial tissue: Epithelial cells are tightly packed with minimal extracellular space between them, forming continuous sheets.
-This ensures effective protection and selective permeability.
+Step 2: Analyze the structural characteristics of epithelial tissue.
+Epithelial cells are tightly packed together with minimal extracellular matrix, which helps form a continuous layer.
+This is a key feature of epithelial tissue.

-Analyze the vascularization of epithelial tissue: Epithelial tissue is avascular, meaning it does not contain blood vessels.
+Step 3: Clarify the vascularization of epithelial tissue.
+Epithelial tissue is avascular, meaning it does not contain blood vessels within its layers.
 Nutrients and waste exchange occur through diffusion from underlying connective tissues.

-Identify the correct description of epithelial tissue: The statement 'Epithelial tissue covers body surfaces and lines internal cavities' accurately describes its primary function and structural role in the body.
+Step 4: Examine the layering of epithelial tissue.
+Epithelial tissue can be composed of a single layer of cells (simple epithelium) or multiple layers (stratified epithelium), depending on its function and location in the body.

-Conclude that the other statements are incorrect based on the functional and structural properties of epithelial tissue, reinforcing the correct answer provided in the problem.
+Step 5: Match the correct descriptions to epithelial tissue.
+Based on the characteristics discussed, the correct statements are: 'Epithelial tissue covers body surfaces and lines body cavities' and 'Epithelial tissue has cells that are closely packed with minimal extracellular matrix.'

 Watch next